rkrzewski/spray-osgi/com.typesafe.config.osgi/README.md

        `./conf` where `.` is the current directory of JVM.
 This could be made configurable using JVM system properties.
    *   Java properties and JSON files are currently not supported by the plugin.
-   *   All configuration properties are passed to ConfigurationAdmin as Strings.
-Adding support for primitive types and arrays would be quite easy.
    *   Writing configuration changes back to disk is not supported.
 Felix File Install has the capability to write configurations changed at runtime (using [Felix Web Console](http://felix.apache.org/documentation/subprojects/apache-felix-web-console.html)